isomerpages/nlb-biblioasia/_holding-area/Subterranean Singapore: A Deep Dive into Manmade Tunnels and Caverns Underground in the City State.md

 The Jurong Rock Caverns are not accessible to the public though.
 Those who wish to see what Singapore looks like in the depths of the earth don’t have to go far.
 All they need to do is take a trip on the Downtown Line to Bencoolen Station.
 At 43 m below the surface, this is currently Singapore’s deepest MRT station where the station platform is on level B6.[^2] (Spoiler alert: it looks like an MRT station platform.)
 Even a simple drive can take you far below the surface.
 One stretch of the 5-km long Marina Coastal Expressway is not merely underground, it is actually beneath the seabed.

 ![](/images/Vol%2018%20Issue%202/Subterranean%20Singapore/Subterranean%20Singapore%20-%20Image%206.png)
-<div style="background-color: white;">At 43 m below street level, Bencoolen MRT Station is currently Singapore’s deepest station, 2022.
-Photo by and courtesy of Jimmy Yap.</div>
+<div style="background-color: white;">At 43 m below street level, Bencoolen MRT Station is currently Singapore’s deepest station, 2022. <i>Photo by and courtesy of Jimmy Yap.</i></div>

 Thanks to advanced technology, Singapore has been able to reach depths that would have been considered unimaginable only a few decades ago.
 However, burrowing underground is not a recent phenomenon here.
 Before the war, the British constructed tunnels under bunkers and forts to aid the defence of Singapore.
 Located in places such as Pasir Panjang, Sentosa and Labrador Park, these subterranean walkways were primarily used to store ammunition.[^3]